A painful shoulder

 The main symptoms are pain and limitation of movement, particularly when lifting or rotating the arm.
-This particular patient was unable to lift his arm higher than 60 degrees from the vertical and pain limited all other movements including rotation.
+This patient was unable to lift his arm higher than 60 degrees from the vertical and pain limited all other movements including rotation.

-I applied a little wheatgrass extract over the shoulder, and about ten minutes later, the Piano Man’s shoulder moved freely without pain and the "crunching" had disappeared!.
-Not surprisingly, the patient and practice nurse were both very surprised.
+I applied a little wheatgrass extract over his shoulder, and about ten minutes later, the "Piano Man’s" shoulder moved freely without pain and the "crunching" had disappeared!.

 When reviewed the next day, the patient had enjoyed his first painless night's sleep for a year and his shoulder movements had returned to normal.
 Understandably, he couldn't see why he needed an operation, so I suggested he ask his orthopedic surgeon to review his situation.
 For some unexplained reason, the operation went ahead.

 Of course, not all shoulder injuries are going to respond the way this patient's did, but trialling wheatgrass first before intervening surgically, makes sense.